aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/outputs/generic.rst

 Generic (``cusp.generic``)
 --------------------------

-Output data type used to store data from VASP calculation output files for which no individual output data type is available.
+Data types of class :class:`~aiida_cusp.data.outputs.VaspGenericData` are used to store the data contained in the VASP calculation output files for which no individual data type is available.
-However, the node is inherited from the same base class as all other output nodes and the contents are stored as gzip-compressed file to the repository.
+However, the node is inherited from the same base class as all other output nodes.
-For the :class:`~aiida_cusp.data.VaspGenericData` no specific methods for interacting with the class' contents are provided.
+This means a gzip-compressed copy of every file marked as :class:`~aiida_cusp.data.outputs.VaspGenericData` is stored to the repository rather than the plain file contents.
+Similar to the data types available for :ref:`WAVECAR<user-guide-datatypes-outputs-wavecar>` and :ref:`CHGCAR<user-guide-datatypes-outputs-chgcar>` this type is not optimized for user interaction.
+However, you still may use the type as you like and the stored contents can be easily accessed via the implemented basic methods for file access.

+.. _user-guide-datatypes-outputs-generic-methods:

+Implemented Methods and Attributes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. automethod:: aiida_cusp.data.VaspGenericData.get_content

+.. automethod:: aiida_cusp.data.VaspGenericData.write_file

+.. autoattribute:: aiida_cusp.data.VaspGenericData.filepath